TaterOh/05-FPS-Maze/README.md

 # 05-FPS-Maze
-FPS Maze project for MSCH-C220 made 9 April 2022.
+FPS Maze project for MSCH-C220 finished 10 April 2022.

-Description
+Moves with WASD and shoot with the spacebar or leftclick.

 ## Implementation

+An enemy

+A gun

 Music